-Unlike image classification or semantic segmentation tasks, the ground truth labels are not easy to be collected in dehazing task.
+Unlike image classification or semantic segmentation tasks, the ground-truth labels are not easy to be collected in the dehazing task.
 The hazy and haze-free pairs may not be annotated by humans.
 Therefore, we design an attack method based on predicted dehazed image $J_{p}$ that is obtained by the dehazing network $\Gamma_{\theta}$.
 The loss of the attack can be expressed by

 where $P$ in $L_{P}$ denotes prediction.
 The optimization goal is to maximize $L_{P}$ in a non-targeted way.
-Since such an attack method is non-targeted, a natural question is whether $L_{P}$ will cause the prediction result $\Gamma_{\theta}(I^{\delta})$ after the attack to be closer to the ground truth image and whether it will lead to a failure attack.
+Since such an attack method is non-targeted, a natural question is whether $L_{P}$ will cause the prediction result $\Gamma_{\theta}(I^{\delta})$ after the attack to be closer to the ground-truth image and whether it will lead to a failure attack.
 The experiments show that $L_{P}$ is a reliable and powerful attack method.
-The details can be found in the experiment part.

 The original dehazing process is shown in Figure \ref{fig:idea_of_paper} (a), and the process of attacking dehazing networks is displayed in Figure \ref{fig:idea_of_paper} (b).